Data highlight

 In general, they include completing credits in language arts, math, science, computer technology, and social studies.
 Additionally, students must pass specific exams and may need to complete a career/academic plan.

-Finishing high school is especially challenging – and important – for girls who become pregnant during their teenage years (see Teen Birth Rate).
+Finishing high school is especially challenging – yet all the more important – for girls who become pregnant during their teenage years (see Teen Birth Rate).
 One analysis found that 51% of teen mothers and 84% of non-teen mothers earned a high school diploma by age 30.
+When teen mothers graduate high school, the benefits extend to their children: kids of teen mothers who finished high school are also more likely to graduate themselves later on.

+While states are required to report high school graduation rates disaggregated by a variety of demographics to the US Department of Education, gender isn’t one of them.
 So while we have a clear, annually-updated picture of how many women in Oklahoma are graduating, we have to look at the number of women without a diploma to benchmark our progress.

 This issue brief was written by Metriarch staff as part of our Data Lookbook.